 “Treatments” are optional and apply to more problematic skincare concerns, such as acne.
 This would be a thicker cream, especially ones targeted for acne.

 This serum is great for all skin types.
-Actually, it is lightweight and formulated with alpha hydroxy acids, which act as a natural exfoliant, brighten complexion, and help even skin tone.
+Actually, it is lightweight and formulated with alpha-hydroxy acids, which act as a natural exfoliant, brighten the complexion, and help even skin tone.